 Benefits of International Business Environment

 A company faces several challenges in internationalizing its business.
 Nevertheless, an international company offers several advantages to business and society.
-The first advantage is that it contributes to bring the world together or helping to develop a global village.
-This also facilitates the transfer of capital, human capital, ideas and information across borders.
+The first advantage is that it contributes to bringing the world together or helping to develop a global village.
+This also facilitates the transfer of capital, human capital, ideas, and information across borders.